Google Analytics is a web analytics platform used across all industries. It is the backbone of the Google Marketing Platform.

-- Sales calls with Leads
+- Sales call with Leads

-- Sales calls with Customers
+- Sales call with Customers

 - Sharing your content on social media

-- Advertising on Facebook, Twitter etc...
+- Advertising on Facebook, Twitter, etc...

 Eventually, at the end of the month, your bank account should tell you how much your business made.

-But a row on your bank account statement is meaningless, unless you know which activities contributed to your bottom line.
+But a row on your bank account statement is meaningless unless you know which activities contributed to your bottom line.

-That's where the ability to apply business rules to Events happening online or offline, is paramount to running an efficient business.
+That's where the ability to apply business rules to Events happening online or offline is paramount to running an efficient business.

 Essentially, creating a conversion Goal in Google Analytics is like creating a rule:

-- If user download my eBook
+- If the user downloads my eBook

-- If user visits my Calendly page
+- If the user visits my Calendly page

-- If signs up for my newsletter
+- If the user signs up for my newsletter

 How do you set up Conversion Goals in Google Analytics?